Does Lion's Mane Cause Headaches?

 We know it sounds contradictory, but lion's mane mushroom is perhaps the best natural supplement for helping deal with migraines.

 The medicinal mushroom has been tested in a number of studies, with all of them finding it to be highly effective against debilitating headaches.
 A 2014 study from China found it was as effective as a pharmaceutical drug for migraines and caused fewer side effects.

 Lion's mane for migraines works by inhibiting pro-inflammatory compounds called cytokines, which are associated with migraine pain.

 Can you Take Lion's Mane at Night?

-The reason is that it can boost serotonin, helping regulate sleep-wake cycles, and melatonin, the hormone that helps us feel sleepy.
-Likewise, Lion’s Mane supports better sleep patterns, a recent study found that rats who consumed lion's mane had more restful sleep than those who didn't.
+The reason is that it may boost serotonin, helping regulate sleep-wake cycles, and melatonin, the hormone that helps us feel sleepy.
+Likewise, lion’s mane may support better sleep patterns.

 What are the Possible Side Effects of Lion’s Mane?